Advertisement

 Understanding the connection

-Scientists speculate that there are several possibilities as to why this connection exists.
-Atopic dermatitis usually occurs in people who have a weakness in their skin's outer layer, thereby making the skin very vulnerable to irritants and allergens, including food, that can easily penetrate the skin barrier and cause inflammation, itching and other symptoms.
+Atopic dermatitis usually occurs in people who have a vulnerability in their skin's outer layer.
+This makes the skin susceptible to irritants and allergens, including food.
+These allergens can easily penetrate the skin barrier and cause inflammation, itching, and other symptoms.

 If your child has atopic dermatitis

 The National Institute of Allergy and Infectious Diseases recommends food allergy testing for all children under the age of 5 who are diagnosed with moderate to severe atopic dermatitis and have not had success in managing the condition, and those who have had symptoms of food allergies.
-Common signs of an allergic reaction to food include skin reactions, inflammation, breathing difficulty or gastrointestinal upset that occurs after eating.
+Common signs of an allergic reaction to food include skin reactions, inflammation, breathing difficulty, or gastrointestinal upset that occurs after eating.

-If you suspect your child has a food allergy, speak with your child’s healthcare provider.
-Diagnosis of a food allergy typically involves a physical examination, medical history and a number of tests that can help identify specific allergens.
-These tests may include skin prick tests, where the healthcare provider uses a special needle to introduce potential allergens to the surface of the skin and observes for a reaction, and blood tests that look for allergen-specific antibodies in the blood.
+If you suspect your child has a food allergy, speak with your child’s healthcare provider (HCP).
+Diagnosis of a food allergy typically involves a physical examination, medical history, and a number of tests that can help identify specific allergens.

 Featured Content